Israel's Gantz: military man on a mission to beat Netanyahu - Journal du Cameroun

 The head of the centrist Blue and White alliance has since presented himself as someone who can heal divisions in Israeli society, which he says have been exacerbated by Netanyahu.

-For many of his supporters, he is the anti-Netanyahu, though more in personality than in terms of policies, which the two to a large degree share, particularly on security.
+For many of his supporters, he is the opposite of Netanyahu, though more in personality than in terms of policies, which the two share to a large degree, particularly on security.

 His alliance and Netanyahu’s Likud each won 35 seats in April elections, but the premier was given the chance to form a coalition due to support from smaller right-wing and religious parties.